 mm2.properties configuration file on the target cluster allows bigger messages sizes.
 For example, for 30MB messages, you'd have the following line in the configuration file:

-If you run into any difficulty with data migration, contact us in our Slack community.
+If you run into any difficulty with data migration, you can request help in the Redpanda Slack community.